AdarshRamanujam/AdarshRamanujam.github.io/README.md

 # Adarsh Ramanujam's Portfolio
 This portfolio contains projects Adarsh Ramanujam has done in Python, R, and SQL.
-He is a data science student seeking experience in AI, Machine Learning, and other coding endeavors.
+He is a college data science student seeking experience in AI, Machine Learning, and other coding endeavors.
+He is currently a junior in college.

 # Project 1: Marching into Madness
 ### Languages Used: Python